nsidc/earthaccess/docs/contributing/triaging.md

 - **type: bug**: Use for issues that identify bugs causing incorrect or unexpected behavior.
 - **type: duplicate**: ...
 - **type: enhancement**: ...
+- **type: duplicate**: Use this label for issues that are duplicates of existing ones.
 - **type: will not do**: ...

 ### Impact labels